npm-simplified/simplified/docs/user.md

 #### @hooks:
 -- (filter) `loginDuration`(int: expires)

-Called before setting the number of microseconds a user must stay login.
+Fired to allow alteration to the number of microseconds a user must stay login.

 ###### Parameter:
 -- (int) `expires`

 The duration to which the user must stay login.
-Default is 30 days.
+Default is 30 days in microseconds.

 -- (event) `login`(object: *userData*)